AguaClara/aide_design_specs/index.rst

 ====================================
 Welcome to the AguaClara Plant Design Documentation!
 ====================================
-This textbook is written and maintained in `Github <https://github.com/AguaClara/aide_design_specs>`_ via `Sphinx <http://www.sphinx-doc.org/en/master/>`_.
+This document is written and maintained in `Github <https://github.com/AguaClara/aide_design_specs>`_ via `Sphinx <http://www.sphinx-doc.org/en/master/>`_.
 It uses and refers to AguaClara code and functions in `aguaclara <https://github.com/AguaClara/aguaclara>`_.
 Listed below are the versions of the programs we use:

 .. _software_versions:
-.. csv-table:: These are the software versions used to compile this textbook
+.. csv-table:: These are the software versions used to compile this documentation
    :header: "Software", "version"
    :widths: 10, 10
    :align: center